Home Depot (NYSE:HD) PT Raised to $265.00

-Home Depot (NYSE:HD) had its target price boosted by investment analysts at Loop Capital from $235.00 to $265.00 in a report released on Wednesday, The Fly reports.
-The firm currently has a “buy” rating on the home improvement retailer’s stock.
-Loop Capital’s target price would indicate a potential upside of 9.97% from the stock’s current price.
+Home Depot (NYSE:HD) had its target price boosted by equities researchers at UBS Group from $250.00 to $265.00 in a research note issued to investors on Wednesday, BenzingaRatingsTable reports.
+The brokerage currently has a “buy” rating on the home improvement retailer’s stock.
+UBS Group’s price target would indicate a potential upside of 10.26% from the stock’s previous close.

-Several other equities analysts have also issued reports on the stock.
-Jefferies Financial Group boosted their target price on shares of Home Depot from $228.00 to $269.00 and gave the company a “buy” rating in a report on Wednesday, May 13th.
-Cfra upgraded shares of Home Depot from a “hold” rating to a “strong-buy” rating and set a $255.00 target price on the stock in a report on Wednesday, March 11th.
-Raymond James boosted their target price on shares of Home Depot from $245.00 to $250.00 and gave the company an “outperform” rating in a report on Wednesday.
-Nomura Securities boosted their target price on shares of Home Depot from $204.00 to $215.00 and gave the company a “buy” rating in a report on Wednesday, April 1st.
-Finally, Robert W. Baird boosted their target price on shares of Home Depot from $215.00 to $265.00 and gave the company an “outperform” rating in a report on Monday.
-One investment analyst has rated the stock with a sell rating, twelve have assigned a hold rating, twenty-two have assigned a buy rating and one has given a strong buy rating to the company.
-The stock has a consensus rating of “Buy” and an average price target of $251.03.
+Other research analysts have also recently issued reports about the company.
+JPMorgan Chase & Co. boosted their target price on Home Depot from $241.00 to $260.00 and gave the company an “overweight” rating in a research note on Wednesday, February 26th.
+Gordon Haskett cut Home Depot from an “accumulate” rating to a “hold” rating in a research note on Wednesday, April 22nd.
+Nomura Securities boosted their target price on Home Depot from $204.00 to $215.00 and gave the company a “buy” rating in a research note on Wednesday, April 1st.
+Stifel Nicolaus boosted their price target on Home Depot from $220.00 to $260.00 and gave the company a “buy” rating in a report on Wednesday.
+Finally, SunTrust Banks cut their price target on Home Depot from $240.00 to $220.00 and set a “hold” rating on the stock in a report on Thursday, April 16th.
+One analyst has rated the stock with a sell rating, twelve have issued a hold rating, twenty-two have given a buy rating and one has given a strong buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and a consensus price target of $251.03.

-Hedge funds have recently modified their holdings of the business.
-Norges Bank purchased a new position in Home Depot in the fourth quarter valued at about $2,558,090,000.
-Capital Research Global Investors boosted its stake in Home Depot by 28.6% in the first quarter.
-Capital Research Global Investors now owns 21,071,595 shares of the home improvement retailer’s stock valued at $3,934,286,000 after acquiring an additional 4,690,072 shares during the last quarter.
-Advisor Group Holdings Inc. purchased a new position in Home Depot in the first quarter valued at about $77,291,000.
-Wellington Management Group LLP boosted its stake in Home Depot by 18.8% in the first quarter.
-Wellington Management Group LLP now owns 22,254,517 shares of the home improvement retailer’s stock valued at $4,155,141,000 after acquiring an additional 3,515,402 shares during the last quarter.
-Finally, Jennison Associates LLC boosted its stake in Home Depot by 27.3% in the first quarter.
-Jennison Associates LLC now owns 5,304,289 shares of the home improvement retailer’s stock valued at $990,364,000 after acquiring an additional 1,138,587 shares during the last quarter.
-69.75% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently bought and sold shares of HD.
+Orser Capital Management LLC grew its position in shares of Home Depot by 1.4% in the fourth quarter.
+Orser Capital Management LLC now owns 8,227 shares of the home improvement retailer’s stock valued at $1,788,000 after purchasing an additional 114 shares during the last quarter.
+Empire Life Investments Inc. grew its position in shares of Home Depot by 47.8% in the fourth quarter.
+Empire Life Investments Inc. now owns 987 shares of the home improvement retailer’s stock valued at $216,000 after purchasing an additional 319 shares during the last quarter.
+BLB&B Advisors LLC grew its position in Home Depot by 4.1% during the fourth quarter.
+BLB&B Advisors LLC now owns 3,715 shares of the home improvement retailer’s stock worth $811,000 after buying an additional 145 shares in the last quarter.
+First Citizens Financial Corp acquired a new stake in Home Depot during the fourth quarter worth approximately $706,000.
+Finally, Hudock Capital Group LLC grew its position in Home Depot by 10.6% during the fourth quarter.
+Hudock Capital Group LLC now owns 2,125 shares of the home improvement retailer’s stock worth $466,000 after buying an additional 204 shares in the last quarter.
+69.75% of the stock is currently owned by institutional investors.

 The Home Depot, Inc operates as a home improvement retailer.
 It operates The Home Depot stores that sell various building materials, home improvement products, lawn and garden products, and décor products, as well as provide installation, home maintenance, and professional service programs to do-it-yourself and professional customers.